Tevye -the milkman

 Set in the little village of Anatevka, the story centers on Tevye, a poor dairyman, and his five daughters.
 With the help of a colourful and tight-knit Jewish community, Tevye tries to protect his daughters and instill them with traditional values in the face of changing social morals and the growing anti-Semitism of Czarist Russia.
 Rich in historical and ethnic detail, Fiddler On The Roof's universal theme of tradition cuts across barriers of race, class, nationality and religion, leaving audiences crying tears of laughter, joy and sadness.

-Contact us for more information on this exciting new costume set coming from our studios this October.
+Contact us for more information on this exciting new costume set for Fiddler on the Roof

 Take me to show page